Complete guide to bottom-up watering plant container gardens

 If bottom-up watering is not working then the problem is likely to be with the drainage check the following:

 Check that the holes in the bottom of your plant pot aren't too small.
 If so, you could try and make them wider or use another pot.

-Check that the drainage holes are not blocked, sometimes soil can get compacted at the bottom of your pot.
-Try sticking a sharp object in through the drainage hole to loosen it up a bit.
+Check that the drainage holes are not blocked.
+Sometimes soil can get compacted at the bottom of your pot.
+Try sticking a sharp object through the drainage hole to loosen it up a bit.

 Your plant pot may not have enough air pockets in it allowing water to travel through.
 If this is the case you could try using vermiculite or perlite in your soil mix to make some air pockets.

 Your plant pot might be root bound.
 This is when the roots have overgrown in your pot and just keep going round and round taking up all the space.
 You can replant it into a bigger pot to resolve this.

 Yes! you can certainly water your plants in the bathtub.

 First of all, make sure you clean your tub and remove shower gels or soaps.
 You don't want soapy water as the chemicals are harmful to plants.